 My approach combines the ease of messaging apps with the structure of shopping platforms, making it feel natural for everyone, even the most tech-avoidant relatives, while still handling nuanced privacy and group dynamics.

-Gift conversations in my family are nonstop, which means I'm constantly soaking up real-world insights.
+Gift conversations are nonstop, which means I'm constantly soaking up real-world insights.
 The ideal Giftodactyl experience needs to be as effortless as chatting but flexible enough for everyone's quirks and preferences.

 This app could easily end up feeling sterile or overly commerce-y, which is not the vibe I’m going for.
 I wanted a brand that’s playful and a little ridiculous, but still holds together.
 The name already leans absurd, so the challenge has been making that feel intentional instead of random.
 In my head, Giftodactyl is a prehistoric delivery creature, kind-of a stork Santa situation, and the brand builds from there.